Blendify/blender-manual/trunk/blender_docs/manual/editors/dope_sheet/introduction.rst

 Selecting Keyframes
 -------------------

-Selection tools are available in the Select menu in the header, and the main shortcuts listed below:
+Selection tools are available in the Select menu in the header, and the main shortcuts are listed below:

 Selecting
    Click on a key to select it.
 Hold :kbd:`Shift` to extend the current selection